Texas Divorce 101: Alimony vs. Spousal Maintenance

 “Obligee” is the term used to refer to the spouse who receives spousal maintenance.

 To be awarded spousal maintenance, the spouse requesting the support must meet the eligibility requirements outlined in the Texas Family Code.
-The foundational requirement, and most important one, is that the spouse seeking support must be unable to meet his or her minimum reasonable needs post-divorce.
+The foundational requirement, and most important one, is that the spouse seeking support must be unable to meet their minimum reasonable needs post-divorce.
 Tex.
 Fam.
 Code § 8.051.
 Once that first requirement is met, the requesting spouse must also meet one of the following (Tex.
 Fam.
 Code § 8.051 (1-2)):

 The spouse from whom support is requested is convicted of a criminal act of family violence during the marriage either during the two years prior to the suit or during the time while the divorce suit is pending; or